anbegol/hackerrank_java/README.md

-# hackerrank_java
+# How to do in Java

-Project where I up my practices in Java of exercicies of Hackerrank
+This project is a collection of a small and focused demos with Java.